MicrosoftDocs/visualstudio-docs/docs/ide/code-styles-and-quick-actions.md

 ::: moniker-end

 Options set in this window are applicable to your Visual Studio personalization account and aren't associated with a particular project or codebase.
 In addition, they aren't enforced at build time, including in continuous integration (CI) builds.
-If you want to associate code style preferences with your project and have the styles enforced during build, specify the preferences in an [.editorconfig file](#code-styles-in-editorconfig-files).
+If you want to associate code style preferences with your project and have the styles enforced during build, specify the preferences in an [.editorconfig file](#code-styles-in-editorconfig-files) that's associated with the project.

-> [!NOTE]
-> This topic applies to Visual Studio on Windows.
-For Visual Studio for Mac, see [Editor behavior in Visual Studio for Mac](/visualstudio/mac/editor-behavior).

 ### Preference and severity